TrevorBushnell/ByrdDataset/README.md

 * Ambitious love
 * And think ye Nymphs to scorn at love - Love is a fit of pleasure
 * As I beheld I saw a herdman wild
+* Care for thy soul
+* Come jolly Swains
+* Come to me grief for ever
+* Come woeful Orpheus
+* Compel the hawk to sit
+* Constant Penelope
 * If Women Could Be Fair